creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-12-19-latent-diffusion-models.md

 <p style="text-align: center;font-style:italic">Figure 3.
 Analyzing the training of class-conditional LDMs with
 different downsampling factors f over 2M train steps on the ImageNet dataset.</p>

-* LDM-1 corresponds to DM without any latent representation.
+* LDM-1 corresponds to DM without any latent representation
 * LDM-4, LDM-8 and LDM-16 appear to be the most efficient
-* LDM-32 shows limitations due to to high downsampling effects
+* LDM-32 shows limitations due to high downsampling effects

 &nbsp;